Doctoral Degrees

 Appointment of Major Professor and Committee

-Refer to "Appointment of Major Professor and Committee for All Degree Seeking Graduate Students" in the preceding General Graduate Regulations section.
-In addition, a doctoral supervisory committee consists of at least four people: the major professor as chair and at least one additional UI faculty member from the program, the balance of the committee may be made up of faculty members from a minor or supporting area, and faculty members from a discipline outside the major.
-If the committee has a co-chair, the minimum number of committee members is five.
+Refer to "Appointment of Major Professor and Committee for All Degree-Seeking Graduate Students" in the preceding General Graduate Regulations section.
+In addition, a doctoral supervisory committee consists of at least four people: the major professor as chair and at least one additional U of I faculty member from the program, the balance of the committee may be made up of faculty members from a minor or supporting area, and faculty members from a discipline outside the major.

 Qualifying Examination